tinyerp/odooly/docs/intro.rst

 Introduction
 ============

-This section gives the bare minimum to use Odooly as a :ref:`command line tool <command-line>` or within an :ref:`interactive shell <interactive-mode>`.
+This section gives the bare minimum to use Odooly within a Python :ref:`interactive shell <interactive-mode>`.

 Installation
 ------------